An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Languages

 \subsection{Lexicographic Preference Trees}

-LP-trees generalise lexicographic orders, which have been widely studied in decision making -- see e.g.~\cite{Fishburn:managsc74}.
-As an inference mechanism, they are equivalent to search trees used by \cite{Boutilieretal:compint04}, and formalised by \cite{Wilson:ecai04,Wilson:aij11}.
+LP-trees generalize lexicographic orders, which have been widely studied in decision making -- see e.g.~\cite{Fishburn:managsc74}.
+As an inference mechanism, they are equivalent to search trees used by \cite{Boutilieretal:compint04}, and formalized by \cite{Wilson:ecai04,Wilson:aij11}.
 As a preference representation, and elicitation, language, slightly different definitions for LP-trees have been proposed by \cite{Boothetal:ecai10,BrauningHullermeier:pl12,FargierGimenezMengin:aaai18}.
 We use here a definition which subsumes the others.